dawidm/cryptonose2/manual/index.md

 ![cryptopanic plugin]({{ site.baseurl }}/images/cryptonose-cryptopanic.jpg "CryptoPanic plugin")

 ## Alerts conditions
-The default values should be useful.
+The predefined values should be useful.
 You may want to try them before considering any changes.
-These settings could be saved for only selected exchange or for all exchanges.
+Try starting with the _Low_ settings and then switching to the next presets if the alerts are to frequent.

+Now if you want understand better what do all these values mean.
 Price alert is triggered by:

 * significant percent **and** relative price changes (_Required..._ fields)
 * significant relative change only (_Sufficient..._ fields).